My husband and I don’t celebrate Valentine’s Day.

 An overpaid flowers and dinner, of course.
 Is this the best way to go, to find out how much our partners love us?

-This one goes out to all women who believe that everlasting love could be measured in one gift received on one day of a year.
+This one goes out to all women who believe that everlasting love can be measured in one gift received on one day of a year.
 It’s a reminder that romantic relationships are about much more than romantic dinners.
 A reminder that’s sour and harsh, but long due.

 May Love Come Your Way this Valentine’s Day